 Caregivers need care, too.

 Stay Relaxed: Try to take at least 15 to 30 minutes each day to do something just for you.
 Whether it is taking a nap, watching TV, finishing that puzzle you have not had time for, or anything else that you find relaxing.

 Stay Active: Doing simple exercises can improve your physical health and your mental health, too.
 Stretching, yoga, and going on walks can help to keep you healthy.
-These activities are also good for allowing yourself some alone time.

 Always consult your healthcare provider before beginning a new exercise regimen.